 Early in the movie there is a military band playing.
 There is a clarinetist who's using a modern Boehm-fingering clarinet.
 Until the 1930s or so clarinets were made with the Albert fingering keys.
 The curved register key is the Albert giveaway, which is not seen in the band's clarinet.

 At the beginning of the film, a young soldier tells Lincoln that he'd heard Lincoln deliver the Gettysburg Address two years earlier.
 The scene is set in December 1864 or early January 1865.
 Abraham Lincoln delivered the Gettysburg Address on 19 November 1863, 13 months earlier.

 In the opening scene, as the soldiers start to disperse and return to their units, the shot from behind Lincoln shows Private Green turning and throwing his gun around his shoulder.
 In the next scene, shot from behind Private Green, he turns and throws the gun around his shoulder again.

 When President Lincoln is speaking to Private Green and Corporal Clark, shots from behind the soldiers show a hard rain falling, with water dripping off Clark's hat every few seconds.
 Shots from in front of the two soldiers shows very little rain, and no water drips from Clark's hat.

-When General Grant's staff emerges from Appomattox Courthouse on 9 April 1865, Ely Parker is behind Grant and stands with his hands crossed in front of him.
+When General Grant's staff emerges from The McLean House in Appomattox Courthouse on 9 April 1865, Ely Parker is behind Grant and stands with his hands crossed in front of him.
 In the next shot, Grant starts descending the stairs to greet Robert Edward Lee, and Parker emerges from inside the courthouse crossing his hands.